-Although we focused our analyses on aggregate PMs because CVC and synchrony are relevant at the metapopulation scale, the consequences of increased aggregate variability may vary among components due to intrinsic differences in productivity or carrying capacity, as well as their exposure to harvest in mixed stock fisheries.
-An exhaustive analysis of CU-specific differences was beyond the scope of this paper, however to illustrate potential differences we present simulated changes in median spawner abundance across CVC and synchrony treatments for two CUs: a low abundance, red status CU within the Early Summer Run MU (Bowron) and an abundant green status CU within the Summer Run MU (Chilko).
+Although we focused our analyses on performance at the aggregate level (i.e. across all CUs) because CVC and φ are relevant at the metapopulation scale, the consequences of increased aggregate variability may vary among components due to intrinsic differences in productivity or carrying capacity, as well as their exposure to harvest in mixed-CU fisheries.
+An exhaustive analysis of CU-specific differences was beyond the scope of this paper, however to illustrate potential differences we present simulated changes in median spawner abundance across CVC and φ scenarios for two CUs: a low abundance, critical status CU within the Early Summer Run MU (Bowron) and an abundant green status CU within the Summer Run MU (Chilko).

-Finally, we stress that the goal of this study was to demonstrate relative differences in projected performance associated with trends in component variability and synchrony, not to accurately forecast the dynamics of individual Fraser River CUs or the aggregate as a whole.
+The goal of this study was to demonstrate relative differences in projected performance associated with trends in CVC and φ and not to provide a status assessment or forecast the dynamics of Fraser River sockeye salmon CUs (as described in Grant et al.).

 Results